marlls1989/cellsmith/README.md

-Generate Cadence Liberate **transition arcs** (with prevectors) for logic cells — including state-holding / hysteretic cells (C-elements, latches, cross-coupled pairs, mutexes, and flip-flops with internal state) that Liberate cannot auto-detect on non-standard nodes (e.g. nMOS).
+Generate Cadence Liberate **transition arcs** (with prevectors) for logic cells — including state-holding / hysteretic cells (C-elements, latches, cross-coupled pairs, mutexes, and flip-flops with internal state) that Liberate cannot auto-detect on non-standard nodes (e.g. nMOS or pMOS only, dynamic logic).

 cellsmith is an arc **generator**: it derives the arcs, the behavioural model and a Liberty stub;
 Liberate performs the characterisation inside your existing harness.
 It is a focused Rust tool driven